| A sustainable world The world has really made very little progress

 consumers, not just emitting green house gases but consuming our finite

+resources.
 Mankind has showed remarkable resourcefulness in

 tackling major problems, and there is wide spread optimism that science